If your website is not showing up on Google, there are a variety of factors that could be responsible.

 - The outcome of your efforts

-However, if your site has previously ranked well and you have experienced a sudden drop in your ranking it may be because of an algorithmic penalty.
+However, if your site has previously ranked well and experienced a sudden drop in your ranking, it may be because of an algorithmic penalty.

 The best course you can take is to perform a technical audit.
 Look for duplicate content issues or serious performance problems.